-Table 3: BOL regulation: Non-Deposit-Taking Microfinance Institutions - Summary
+Table 3: BOL regulation: Non-Deposit Taking Microfinance Institutions - Summary

-Requirement to register Any and all microfinance activities by groups, individuals or legal entities Required registrations With BOL and relevant government authorities Resource mobilization Compulsory and voluntary deposits of members Loans or grants from Lao and foreign entities Regulation Micro-loans only, not exceeding 10m Kip Voluntary deposits not exceeding 200m Kip in aggregate and 10m Kip per depositor unless authorized by BOL Quarterly review of all loans, provisioning as prescribed Annual reporting to BOL Requirement of conversion to Voluntary deposits >200m Kip, or a prudentially regulated MFI annual revenues >1 billion Kip Penalties for non-compliance 100,000 Kip per day to NDTMFIs incl. managers or office or as a group
+Requirement to register Any and all microfinance activities by groups, individuals or legal entities Required registrations With BOL and relevant government authorities Resource mobilization Compulsory and voluntary deposits of members Loans or grants from Lao and foreign entities Regulation Micro-loans only, not exceeding 10m Kip Voluntary deposits not exceeding 200m Kip in aggregate and 10m Kip per depositor unless authorized by BOL Quarterly review of all loans, provisioning as prescribed Annual reporting to BOL Requirement of conversion to a Voluntary deposits >200m Kip, or prudentially regulated MFI annual revenues >1 billion Kip Penalties for non-compliance 100,000 Kip per day to NDTMFIs incl. managers or officers individually or as a group

-Source: www.bol.gov.la/english/mf reg02eng.pdf
+Source: www.bol.gov.la/english/mf\reg02eng.pdf

-Bearing in mind that the regulation might be adjusted after a communication and learning period, some observations are in order:
+With the expectation in mind that the regulation will have to be adjusted after a communication and learning period some observations are in order:

-- The term "non-deposit-taking MFI" is a misnomer as the regulation entails permission to mobilize voluntary deposits up to 200 million Kip. - The deposit ceiling of 200 million Kip excludes compulsory deposits, which are defined as "a condition for receiving a loan or as collateral for a loan either as a percentage of the loan or as a nominal amount" (Art.
+- The term "non-deposit taking MFI" is a misnomer as the regulation entails permission to mobilize voluntary deposits up 200 million Kip.
+This should be corrected. - The deposit ceiling of 200 million Kip excludes compulsory deposits, which are defined as "a condition for receiving a loan or as collateral for loan either as a percentage of the loan or as a nominal amount" (Art.
 2).
 As no loans are given by village banks in Vientiane Capital without prior savings, the concept of compulsory deposits might be interpreted widely, which would lead to a substantial increase in the total amount of permissible deposits.
 The village banks in Vientiane Capital only list "savings" in their book, without distinguishing between compulsory and voluntary.
-To be on the safe side in legal terms, NDTMFIs might introduce both categories in their balance sheet. - A wide variety of village funds, village banks, groups and other microfinance entities exists with widely differing operational practices which do not fit into one prescribed chart of accounts. - There is no reference to taxation in the regulation; this falls under the Ministry of Finance.
-So far taxation of semi-formal village banks has not been enforced. - Local financial activities and institutions have been registered with the governors of the respective provinces; NDTMFIs are also expected to be registered locally under the new regulation.
-It is not clear to what extent the governors have been involved in the consultation process.
+To be legally on the safe side, NDTMFIs might introduce both categories in their balance sheet.
+Note should be taken that the regulation does not define compulsory deposits as mandatory regular savings, which is a practice among certain types of MFIs. - There is a wide variety of village funds, village banks, groups and other microfinance entities with widely differing operational practices.
+It is not clear how these fit into the prescribed chart of accounts.
+Some flexibility on the part of BOL and adaptation to different types of charts might enhance the motivation of MFIs to register. - There is no reference to taxation in the regulation, which falls under the Ministry of Finance.
+So far taxation of semi-formal village banks has not been enforced. - Local financial activities and institutions have been registered with the governors of the respective provinces; NDTMFIs are also expected to be locally registered under the new regulation.
+It is not clear to what extent the governors have been involved in the consultation process and whether they are willing to comply with the registration (there is some evidence that they might not).